jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 $$IndWin\% = \frac{ORtg^2}{ORtg^2 + DRtg^2}$$

-The “games responsible for” stat is a little more complex, and I had to make some slight modifications to make it fit to Auburn and the data that I have available to me.
-Oliver uses four different metrics, percentage of team offensive possessions contributed to, percentage of team defensive stops made, percentage of team minutes played, and percentage of team games started.
+The “games responsible for” stat is a little more complex, and I had to make some slight modifications to make it fit Auburn and the data that I have available to me.
+Oliver uses four different metrics, percentage of team offensive possessions contributed to, percentage of team defensive stops made, percentage of team minutes played, and the percentage of team games started.
 Oliver gives more weight to the first two for reasons he explains in his book.

 When I was getting these to work for Auburn, I found that the percentage of